 Personal gear at the foot area

-In addition, it is necessary to lay out a pile of personal gear with human smell.
-This could be a backpack for example.
-And that gear should be situated one meter down the foot area towards the open.
-This should serve as an initial attraction for hyenas and give us time to react.
+In addition, it is necessary to lay out a pile of personal gear with human scent.
+This could be a backpack, for example.
+That gear should be situated one meter down the foot area towards the open.
+This should be an initial attraction for hyenas and give us time to react.

 Primitive weapons

 As a third line of defense, it is necessary to hold some primitive weapons handy.
 At least two fist-sized stones should be kept nearby.
 And a long stout stick, into which a hyena can bite and be kept away from our body.
-With a throwstick, a blow to the hyena’s muzzle area could be delivered, when biting into the stick.
-Such a throwstick is called Kerrie in Southern Africa and more information can be found here.
+With a throwing stick, a blow to the hyena’s muzzle area could be delivered when biting into the stick.
+Such a throwstick is called Kerrie in Southern Africa, and more information can be found here.

-These three requirements are the bare minimum for danger reduction if sleeping alone outside in the African bush.
-If possible, a thorn ring should be built around the sleeping area – which improves safety significantly.
+These three requirements are the minimum for danger reduction if sleeping alone outside in the African bush.
+If possible, a thorn ring should be built around the sleeping area, which improves safety significantly.
 Against common belief, lighting a fire is not always a good idea.
-Because a fire will attract hyenas and many of them are not afraid of fire.
-But: this is not a recommendation.
-See our disclaimer at the page footer.
+A fire attracts hyenas because many people associate fires with leftover food and throw away bones.
+They are, therefore, not afraid of fire anymore.

 The second person on guard duty to spot hyenas early

-The best protection however is a second person, who will help to build a kraal.
-Thereafter lighting a fire to embolden oneself.
-And one person should always stand guard, whereas the second person (or other persons) can sleep.
+However, the best protection is a second person who will help build a kraal.
+Thereafter, one should light a fire to embolden oneself.
+One person should always stand guard, whereas the second person (or other persons) can sleep.
 The person standing guard should check with a flashlight regularly all around the bush.
-And if he sees the two green shiny eyes of a hyena it is time to get up and start shouting.
+If he sees the two green shiny eyes of a hyena, it is time to get up and start shouting.
 This helps in areas where hyenas are not habituated to humans.

 If they are habituated, the situation can get dicey.
-Hyenas will look for food, which was either thrown away or are looking for food remaining in the fire or ashes.
-In this case, shouting and throwing stones will only help for a short while.
+Hyenas will look for food that was either thrown away or is looking for food remaining in the fire or ashes.
+In this case, shouting and throwing stones will only help temporarily.
 Often, they want to get to the fire and are coming back again and again from the most invisible angles.
-Only constant vigilance, lots of shouting, and throwing stones can keep them at bay.
-The stronger the defending person appears, the higher the likelihood for hyenas to push off and find an easier meal.
+Only constant vigilance, shouting, and throwing stones can keep them at bay.
+The stronger the defending person appears, the more likely hyenas will push off and find a more leisurely meal.

-• Spotted hyenas are a real danger when sleeping out in the open in the African bush
+- Spotted hyenas are a real danger when sleeping in the open in the African bush.